MetaMask/SIPs/SIPS/sip-7.md

   1. An aditional label MUST optionally be rendered if defined in the `label` field.
 12. A number input component, rendering an HTML input (`input`) of type `number` with an ID for handling user input.
   3. An aditional label MUST optionally be rendered if defined in the `label` field.
-13. A search input component, rendering an HTML input (`input`) of type `search` with an ID for handling user input.
-  3. An aditional label MUST optionally be rendered if defined in the `label` field.

 ```tsx